 When all applicants have been interviewed, the panel will discuss each applicant in relation to the person specification, the application form, and the interview performance and any selection test they may have undertaken.
 The panel will be as objective and fair as possible to select the best candidate for the job.
 It is vital to use a consistent scoring system to measure the standard of answers given against each question and any presentation or test that forms part of the selection process.
 Weighting is used to acknowledge the importance of certain questions.
-See Appendix 13 for a recommended Interview Panel Decision template to score the answers.
+Any information about past disciplinary action or allegations should be considered in the circumstances of the individual case.